AlePuglisi/stonefish/INSTALLATION_TROUBLESHOOTING.md

 sudo make install
 ```

-I substitute the `git clone "https://github.com/patrykcieslak/stonefish.git"` command with my own repo, because of some bugs related to the shaders that I have on my machine.<br/>
+## Troubleshooting

+List of problems encountered during the installation process and running tests. <br/>
+Problems with uncorrect library installation, linker dependencies, CMakeLists, and nvidia-driver compatibility.

+### White Sensors Screen

+This is related to the usage of the GPU with the **Mesa Library**. </br>
+I previously encountered this issue, but after setting up properly
+- Nvidia Driver
+- OpenGL usage of the Nvidia GPU

+This code changes were no more required.

-This problem compromise the visualization of sensors output on the screen, seeing white screen instead. <br/>
+This problem compromise the visualization of sensors output on the Stonefish GUI, seeing white screen instead. <br/>
 I found the solution to this bug on [Issue#65](https://github.com/patrykcieslak/stonefish/issues/65#issue-3390696136) of the official stonefish repo.
 A PR is already open.

-## Troubleshooting
-List of errors encountered during the installation process and running tests. <br/>
-Problems with uncorrect library installation, linker dependencies, CMakeLists, and nvidia-driver compatibility.